GSA/challenges-and-prizes/_historical-challenges/veterans-online-memorial-challenge.md

 judging-end-date: ''
 solicitation-methods: ''
 advancing-the-agency-mission: ''
-rules: '<h2>Rules</h2>  <u>Participation Eligibility:</u>    The challenge is
+rules: '<u>Participation Eligibility:</u>    The challenge is
   open to individuals, age 18 or older, private teams, public teams, and collegiate teams.
-Individual competitors and teams may originate from any country, as long as United States federal sanctions do not prohibit participation (see: https://www.treasury.gov/resource-center/sanctions/Programs/Pages/Programs.aspx).
-The following restrictions apply to the Challenge:  (1) Federal employees acting within the scope of their employment are not eligible to participate; (2) Federal employees acting outside the scope of their employment should consult their
+Individual competitors and teams may originate from any country, as long as United States federal sanctions do not prohibit participation (see: https://www.treasury.gov/resource-center/sanctions/Programs/Pages/Programs.aspx).  <br>  The following restrictions apply to the Challenge:  (1) Federal employees acting within the scope of their employment are not eligible to participate; (2) Federal employees acting outside the scope of their employment should consult their